NBA Rumors: Knicks Could Trade ‘Future Draft Picks And Young Prospects’ To Dump Joakim Noah, Per ‘SB Nation’

 — Kristian Winfield (@Krisplashed) August 31, 2018

 Parting ways with young prospects and future draft picks just to dump Joakim Noah’s contract is undeniably a tough decision for the Knicks.
-However, giving up valuable assets will be worth if they succeed to add a legitimate NBA superstar who can play alongside Kristaps Porzingis.
-In the past months, incoming free agents Kyrie Irving and Jimmy Butler are reportedly planning to play together in one team with the Knicks emerging as their top destination.
+However, giving up valuable assets will be worth it if they succeed in adding a legitimate NBA superstar who can play alongside Kristaps Porzingis.
+In the past months, rumors that upcoming free agents Kyrie Irving and Jimmy Butler are reportedly planning to play together on one team have surfaced, with the Knicks emerging as their top destination.